tjmarkham/python-stepper/README.md

 # python-stepper

-Python Stepper Driver for Raspberry Pi.
+Python Stepper Driver for Raspberry Pi + Easy Driver (or similar stepper motor driver).

 Supplies a "Stepper" class with a "step" method.